South of Sunset: Criticism

-Delays in production pushed back the premiere date until October, and CBS came under criticism for choosing not to provide advance copies of the pilot to critics, leaving Rogow to comment after the cancelation:
+Delays in production pushed back the premiere date until October, and CBS came under criticism for choosing not to provide advance copies of the pilot to critics, leaving Rogow to comment after the cancellation:

 "There was a perception we had something to hide, but we just didn't have the pilot ready," he said.
 "Forgive me, people in publicity, but how about trying the truth?
 Why not send the critics two other episodes we had finished and tell them the pilot was still being worked on?
 At least we would have been reviewed."

 The network also came under fire from the production community, which was already unhappy with the networks new policy of purchasing shows in blocks of six instead of the usual eight, thirteen, or even a complete twenty-two episode season.
 CBS execs countered by saying that South of Sunset had almost no base audience to build on, and had negatively impacted the time-slot winner 48 Hours, which followed the premiere episode.

 VH1 rebroadcast

-VH1 later re-aired the pilot and four more episodes as part of their Eagles Family Tree Week.
+VH1 re-aired the pilot and four more episodes as part of their Eagles Family Tree Week.